 Accessible Learning Services

 Accessible Learning Services works to reduce barriers to learning for students with disabilities.
 Common reasons students register with AL Services are to reduce barriers experienced in college related to learning disabilities, mental health concerns,

 physical disabilities, ADHD, or ASD.

 If you are in need of academic accommodations, your first step is to register with the Accessible Learning Services Office on your campus by filling out and submitting an intake form.
-Our Intake Coordinator, Don Kezima, can provide you with guidance
+Our Intake Coordinator, Don Kezima, can provide you with guidance and

-to your professors that will support your learning at college.
+professors that will support your learning at college.

 St. James Campus

 51 Dockside Dr., Rm.
 225